Megan Jaquiery Barrister

 LLB, BA (Psychology), University of Otago, 1995

-Admitted as Barrister and Solicitor of High Court of New Zealand, 1996
+Barrister and Solicitor of the High Court of New Zealand, 1996

-Admitted to the Roll of Solicitors of the Supreme Court of England and Wales, 2003
+Roll of Solicitors, Supreme Court of England & Wales, 2003

-Senior panel member, Royal Commission of Inquiry into Abuse in Care
+Senior Panel Member, Royal Commission of Inquiry into Abuse in Care, 2024

 Memberships